Italian

 (Taught in English, no pre-requisite)

 This course examines how the development of the Italian culinary tradition and the variety of Italian eating habits mirror the historical and economic changes that occurred in Italian society over the centuries.
 We will embark on a journey across time, social classes, and geographical regions, exploring how staples of Italian cuisine, such as pizza and pasta, are really the result of a long, transnational encounter of different cultures on Italian soil.
-At the same time, the course analyzes the representation of Italian food in many forms of art (from Renaissance paintings to Italian literary works and films), to better understand how food became such an important defining element of “Italianness” and “Italicity” in the common imaginary.
+At the same time, the course analyzes the representation of Italian food in many forms of art (from Renaissance paintings to Italian literary works and films), to better understand how food became such an important defining element of “Italianness” and “Italicity.”
 While the core of the syllabus centers on Italian culture and society, we will also look at it transnationally.
 In particular, we will dedicate a portion of the course to the Italian American interpretation of Italian cuisine, as well as to the business of Italian food in the U.S. market.

 ITAL 04.160